 Section II - SC 1: States that the permittee shall only burn fuels as allowed in the unit designed to burn gas 1 subcategory definition in 40 CFR 63.7575.
-The permittee only burns natural gas in these boilers.
+The permittee only burns natural gas in these boilers based on the records I reviewed.
 Fuel oil #2 was briefly used as a short test run several years ago but has not been used since.

 Section III - SC 1,2,3,4,5,6: Specifies process/operational restrictions for FG-BOILERMACT.
 The boilers in the central energy plant are equipped with oxygen trim systems.
 The boilers are considered existing units because they commenced construction before June 4, 2010.
 Tune ups are conducted at least once every five years in accordance with 40 CFR Part 63 Subpart DDDDD (Boiler MACT).
-I requested and received documentation for the most recent tune up of EG-12-HWG-1.02.
-Based on the documentation, this tune up was performed within the last five years (on February 22, 2018).
-The tune-up inspector noted "Good flame pattern" and that the air to fuel ratio was at "acceptable levels".
+I requested and received documentation for the most recent tune up of EG-12-HWG-1.03.
+Based on the documentation, this tune up was performed within the last five years (September 2020).
+Mr. Weiss also provided documentation from MACT DDDDD showing why boilers of this size with oxygen trim systems require tune ups every five years.